erthink/libmdbx/docs/_restrictions.md

-For compatibility with LMDB which allows multi-opening, MDBX can be configured at runtime by `mdbx_setup_debug(MDBX_DBG_LEGACY_MULTIOPEN, ...)` prior to calling other MDBX funcitons.
+For compatibility with LMDB which allows multi-opening, MDBX can be configured at runtime by `mdbx_setup_debug(MDBX_DBG_LEGACY_MULTIOPEN, ...)` prior to calling other MDBX functions.
 In this way MDBX will track databases opening, detect multi-opening cases and then recover POSIX file locks as necessary.
 However, lock recovery can cause unexpected pauses, such as when another process opened the database in exclusive mode before